 Do I really need to withdraw my submission after accepting a publication offer?
 Won’t they just get the hint after I stop replying?

 Overwhelmed and not sure where to start this submission season?
-The Law Review Submissions Center is a great hub with a constantly updating table of law reviews and their submission status (open vs closed), instructions on how to submit, pro-tips, and insights on past submission cycle data.
+The Law Review Submissions Center is a great hub with a constantly updating table of law reviews and their submission status (open vs closed), instructions on how to submit, pro-tips, and insights from past submission cycle data.

-#LRSubmissions hashtag on Twitter and The Conversation
+Follow the #LRSubmissions hashtag on Twitter and The Conversation